 HOW DO I APPLY?

 Attend a mandatory Applicant Workshop to find out how to get started.
-Click on the Workshop Materials tab for workshop dates (please note the next round will begin in late 2014).
-Application forms and instructions are available in the Round 4 Application Instructions and Materials tab.
+Click on the Workshop Materials tab for workshop dates (please note the next round will begin in late 2015).
+Application forms and instructions, from the previous round, are available in the Round 5 Application Instructions and Materials tab.

 Please read through the Overview and Instructions document which contains information about the background, process and eligibility requirements for Community Opportunity Fund projects.
 The Round 4 Application is available both in Excel and PDF format and can be downloaded by clicking the links below.
 Other forms for your project application are also available here.